pixel-point/pixelpoint-website/content/posts/2017-01-16-how-to-use-web-fonts/index.md

 ---
 title: 'How to use web fonts?'
 author: Alex Barashkov
-shortDescription: Different techniques that helps use web fonts properly.
+summary: Different techniques that helps use web fonts properly.
 cover: cover.jpg
 category: Misc
 ---